Lewis Young

 Lewis Jack Young (born 27 September 1989) is an English former professional footballer who played as a right back.
-He was most recently caretaker manager at Crawley Town.
+He was most recently manager of Dagenham & Redbridge.

 Club career

 For the 2008–09 season, Young was given the number 32 shirt for Watford and for the 2009–10 season, number 21.
 He made his debut as a substitute in Watford's 1–0 victory over Bristol Rovers in the League Cup on 12 August 2008.
 On Boxing Day of 2008, Young made his league debut for Watford in a 4–2 home defeat against Bristol City, replacing Mat Sadler at half-time.
 In 2010, towards the end of Young's Watford career, he joined Hereford United on a one-month loan deal.
 On 20 March 2010, Young made his Hereford United debut in a 2–0 victory over Bradford City, playing the full 90 minutes.

 Young joined League Two side Burton Albion on 22 July 2010, following an extended trial period.
 He made his debut for the Brewers in a League Two match against Oxford United on 7 August 2010.
 In March 2011, Young joined Forest Green Rovers on a short-term loan deal.
 He played just once for Forest Green before being recalled by Burton because of an injury crisis.
 Young was released from the Brewers in May 2011.

 On 7 July 2011, Young joined Northampton Town on a one-year deal, after a successful trial.
 On 6 August 2011, Young made his Northampton debut in their 0–0 draw with Accrington Stanley, replacing Paul Turnbull in the 70th minute.
 Young went onto appear in thirty league games for the Cobblers before leaving in June 2012 on the expiry of his contract.